jiegec/SPECCPU2017Harmony/README.md

 4. Setup code signing using DevEco Studio
 5. Execute `./build-macos.sh` under the root folder of this project

-How to build on Linux:
+How to build on Linux (all benchmarks are working):

 1. Install lld-20 and flang-20 from [LLVM APT](https://apt.llvm.org/)
 2. Copy the whole benchspec folder from SPEC CPU 2017 installation to the root folder of this project